• Not every company is publicly traded, so you may not easily be able to buy shares of their stock.

 • A company must go through a process called an Initial Public Offering, or IPO, if they want their shares to be publicly traded.

-• Most companies decide to go public when they want to generate cash for the business to fund new projects or ventures.
+• We believe companies decide to go public when they want to generate cash for the business to fund new projects or ventures.

 Speak With a Trusted Advisor

-If you have any questions about IPOs, your investment portfolio, taxes, retirement planning, our 401(k)-recommendation service, or anything else in general, please give our office a call at (586) 226-2100.
+If you have any questions about your investment portfolio, retirement planning, tax strategies, our 401(k) recommendation service, or other general inquiries, please contact our office at (586) 226-2100.
 Please feel free to forward this commentary to a friend, family member, or co-worker.
-If you have had any changes to your income, job, family, health insurance, risk tolerance, or your overall financial situation, please give us a call so we can discuss it.
+If you have experienced any changes to your income, job, family, health insurance, risk tolerance, or overall financial situation, please call us so we can discuss them.

 Best Regards,